Skip to content

 bradley-murray

-I am a psychoanalyst and Registered Clinical Counsellor based in the North Shore.
-I see individuals in online therapy in greater Vancouver and throughout BC and Ontario.
-In my practice, I commonly work with young adults, middle-aged adults, university and college students, organizational leaders and executives, and health care professionals.
+I am a psychoanalyst and Registered Clinical Counsellor based on the North Shore who works with individuals in online therapy in greater Vancouver and throughout BC and Ontario.
+In my practice, I commonly work with young adults, middle-aged adults, university and college students, organizational leaders and executives, and healthcare professionals.
 I look forward to hearing from you if you are interested in starting therapy or psychoanalysis.

 I created this website to help clients learn about the psychodynamic approach and start therapy, and to help students and professionals enhance their professional education.

-Common Goals and Benefits of Psychodynamic Therapy and Counselling
+Common Goals and Benefits of Psychodynamic Therapy for Vancouver Residents

 Work to understand and address psychological symptoms